IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

   - highlight Java EE programming model and WebSphere API differences between the WebSphere profile types

-  - identify Java EE specification implementation differences that might affect the app
+  - identify Java and Java EE specification implementation differences that might affect the app

 Additionally, the tool provides a recommendation for the right-fit IBM WebSphere Application Server edition and offers advice, best practices, and potential solutions to assess the ease of moving apps to Liberty or newer versions of WebSphere traditional.
-It accelerates application migrating to cloud process, minimize errors and risks and reduce time to market.
+It accelerates application migrating to cloud process, minimize errors and risks, while reducing time to market.

 ## 1. Business Scenario